Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

 \subsection{Dependencies and cycles}

 As can be seen, relations in RCA define a dependency graph between objects (of different or the same context).
 In turn, this graph of objects induces a dependency graph between concepts through the scaled attributes that refer to other concepts.
-It also induces a dependency graph between contexts: an edge exists between two contexts if one object of the former is related to one object of the latter.
+It also induces a dependency graph between contexts: an edge exists between two contexts if an object of the former is related to an object of the latter.

 This report is related to the circular dependencies, i.e. the circuits, that may exist within these graphs.
-We say that a set of relations $R$ is \emph{hierarchical} if its object dependency graph is not circular.
+We say that a set $R$ of relations is \emph{hierarchical} if its object dependency graph is not circular.

 Circular dependencies create a problem when one wants to define the family of concept lattices that should be returned by relational concept analysis.
-As will be seen in Section~\ref{sec:examples}, there may exists several such families
+As will be seen in Section~\ref{sec:examples}, there may exists several such families.

 In order to explain some specific phenomena in a clearer way, it is possible to study them in various restrictions of RCA.
-We introduced some of these that are organised in \Fig{fig:rcarest}: \begin{itemize} \item RCA$^n$=RCA: RCA with $n$ formal contexts \item RCA$^1$: RCA with one formal context \item RCA$^0$: RCA with one \emph{empty} formal context \item HRCA: RCA with only hierarchical relations. \item HRCA$^1$=FCA: FCA \item FCA$^0$=HRCA$^0$: FCA with empty contexts is clearly not interesting \end{itemize}
+We introduced some of these that are organised in Figure~\ref{fig:rcarest}: \begin{itemize} \item RCA$^n$=RCA: RCA with $n$ contexts \item RCA$^1$: RCA with one context \item RCA$^0$: RCA with one \emph{empty} context \item HRCA: RCA with only hierarchical relations. \item HRCA$^1$=FCA: FCA \item FCA$^0$=HRCA$^0$: FCA with empty contexts is clearly not interesting \end{itemize}

 We first study the semantics of RCA within RCA$^0$, a special case of RCA.
-It is restricted in two ways: \begin{itemize} \item It contains only one formal context ($|X|=1$), \item which has no attribute ($M_x^0=\emptyset$). \end{itemize} Additionally, we consider in the examples below only one single scaling operation: qualified existential scaling ($\Omega=\{\exists\}$).
+It is restricted in two ways: \begin{itemize} \item It contains only one context ($|X|=1$), \item which has no attribute ($M_x^0=\emptyset$). \end{itemize} Additionally, we consider in the examples below only one single scaling operation: qualified existential scaling ($\Omega=\{\exists\}$).
 The results of the report are independent from this choice in examples.